The Spectator, Volume 2 |

 Pagina 14

-In the regard for the miserable , Eucrate took particular care , that the common forms of distress , and the idle pretenders to sorrow , about courts , who wanted only supplies to luxury , should never obtain favour by his means : but ...
+... common forms of distress , and the idle pretenders to sorrow , about courts , who wanted only supplies to luxury , should never obtain favour by his means : but the distresses , which arise from the many inexplicable occurrences that ...

-In the regard for the miserable , Eucrate took particular care , that the common forms of distress , and the idle pretenders to sorrow , about courts , who wanted only supplies to luxury , should never obtain favour by his means : but ...
+... common forms of distress , and the idle pretenders to sorrow , about courts , who wanted only supplies to luxury , should never obtain favour by his means : but the distresses , which arise from the many inexplicable occurrences that ...

 Pagina 18